RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning: Experimental Setup

-\paragraph{Base Models and Training} Due to computational constraints we use two smaller, but still capable, coding LLMs as the foundation for further training: Qwen2.5-Coder-3B-Instruct and Qwen2.5-Coder-7B-Instruct.
-We train these models using RLVR with the reward function proposed in \cite{ma2025sql}, which specifies progressive rewards for correct output format, SQL syntax, correct query results, and response brevity.
-For training the models, we use 4 A100 80GB GPUs and train for 1000 steps with a batch size of 4.

-\paragraph{Evaluation Metrics} Our primary metric is execution accuracy.
-During evaluation, each model generates 8 samples with a temperature of 0.8, and self-consistency is used to select the final SQL.
+\paragraph{Base Models and Training} We train models of varying sizes, both coding and non-coding: Qwen2.5-Coder-3B-Instruct, Qwen2.5-Coder-7B-Instruct \cite{hui2024qwen25codertechnicalreport}, Llama-3.2-3B-Instruct, and Llama-3.1-8B-Instruct \cite{grattafiori2024llama3herdmodels}.
+We use RLVR with the reward function from \cite{ma2025sql}, which specifies progressive rewards for output format, SQL syntax, query correctness, and response brevity.
+Training uses 4 A100 80GB GPUs for 1000 steps with a batch size of 4.
+Our primary metric is execution accuracy.
+Each model generates 8 samples at temperature 0.8, with self-consistency used to select the final SQL.